March 16, 2012 Dartmouth Provincial Court

 MS. JORDAN: It was, um, it was about the isolation that she was currently positioned at, given the amount of work we had done to bring her up to a certain standard, and through this isolation we were going to lose the hard-fought ground that we had between the training and desensitizing and the progress that had been made.

-Its like any good skill set, if you dont continue to backslide.
-Behavioural is an on going, its a fluent, viable component.
+It’s like any good skill set, if you don’t continue to backslide.
+Behavioural is an on going, it’s a fluent, viable component.
 And I know I am using the word behaviour in there, but as a trainer I cannot avoid that word.
 Behaviour fluctuates, and without constant rehabilitation and work, we will lose ground.

 MS. ROGIER: So that, you would say that is fair to expect that there would be backsliding, or whatever?

-MS. JORDAN: Yeah, well, when you stop practicing something, its like a golfer.
+MS. JORDAN: Yeah, well, when you stop practicing something, it’s like a golfer.
 If they are not out there practising their swing they are going to become rusty.

 MS. ROGIER: Is it possible to continue that kind of adjustment or process, growth process or training process while confined?